genemine/REBET/README.md

 Using REBET is very simple.
 Just follow the steps below:

-Step 1: open your R or Rstudio <br>
+Step 1: open your R or Rstudio. <br>
-Step 2: in the R command window, run the following command to load the R package
+Step 2: in the R command window, run the following command to load the R package.

 > library(REBET)